kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 Prioritizing workload across each other requires answering the question: "What is workload priority?".
 Up until now, only individual pods have assigned priority.
-But nothing prevents individual pods forming a `Workload` or a `PodGroup` from being heterogenuous and having different priorities.
+But nothing prevents individual pods forming a `Workload` or a `PodGroup` from being heterogeneous and having different priorities.

 Intuitively, the priority of a `Workload` or `PodGroup` in such case would be the "minimum of priorities of pods that belong to it" - any pod with a priority higher than that can